 Let’s say that you take a photo of someone in your family.
 That could go into two Collections.
 One for Family and one for Portraits.

-The problem with these buckets is that you start getting too many of them.
+The problem with these buckets is that you start getting too many items.
 What happens if you take a photo of someone in your family while traveling?
-Well, then it may go into Family, Portraits, Travel and perhaps a bucket for photos you took in your destination.
+Well, it may go into Family, Portraits, Travel, and perhaps a bucket for photos you took in your destination.

 Worse, imagine it was a holiday!

 Now you need a bucket for photos you took on New Year’s Eve!

 You can see how this could get out of hand.
 You end up with buckets all over the place.
 You want to find a photo in Lightroom, but first, you must traverse a long list of Collections.

 You can then create Collection Sets, which hold other Collections.
 Now you have buckets filled with more buckets!